metallurgical/jquery-metal-clone/README.md

 7.	**btnRemoveText : 'Remove me'** : Text appeared on remove button.
 8.	**btnCloneText : 'Create New Element'** : Text appeared on clone button.
 9.	**cloneLimit** : **'infinity'** : Accept integer number only.
 This option limit the number of cloned element.
 After reach the value provided, user no longer can clone element unless remove cloned element.

+# Available Function Callback #
+1. **onStart : function( e ) { }**

+	OnStart callback triggered at very first plugin Initialization.
+At here you can setup any behaviours.
+Accept one argument `e`, stand for current element to clone.

+2. **onClone : function( e, obj ) { }**

+	OnClone callback triggered at when clone button was clicked.
+Accept two arguments `e` and `obj` indicated for current element to clone and object itself respectively.
+This callback trigger before the cloning element occured.
+At this time you can check for element that want to clone or anything.
+At here, the only function can be invoked is `.cancelClone(true or false)`.
+This function will stop current progress of cloning element if called otherwise not and only available on this callback. `Eg usage: obj.cancelCloned( true );`, default is false.

+3. **onComplete : function( e, obj, clonedElem ) { }**

+	OnComplete callback were triggered when cloning process of element done/complete/finish.
+     - e : element to clone
+     - obj : object itself
+     - clonedElem : cloned element.

+    At here, the only function can be invoked is `.removeCloned(true or false)`.
+This function will remove cloned element and only available on this callback. `Eg usage: obj.removeCloned( true );`, default is false.
+    When `obj.removeCloned( true )` is called, `onClonedRemoved` callback also triggered.

+4. **onClonedRemoved : function( removedElem ) { }**

+	onClonedRemoved callback triggered after remove button was clicked AND element is completely removed from page.
+Accept one parameter `removedElem`, which is the element that are being removed.

 # Basic Usage #